meilisearch/documentation/learn/cookbooks/update_cloud.md

 ## Step 5: Create a backup

-We suggest creating a backup in case something goes wrong.
+Instead of deleting `data.ms`, we suggest creating a backup in case something goes wrong. `data.ms` can be found at `/var/lib/meilisearch/data.ms`.

 Move the binary of the current Meilisearch version and the database to the `tmp/` folder:

 ```
 mv /usr/bin/meilisearch /tmp